rcompos/kubespray-and-pray/README.md

 * Operating System: Ubuntu 16.04   (CentOS 7 support upcoming under consideration)
 * Container Storage Volume:  Additional physical or virtual disk volume.  i.e. /dev/sdc
 * Persistent Storage Volume:  Additional physical or virtual disk volume.  i.e. /dev/sdd
+* Hostname resolution:  Ensure that the names are resolvable in DNS or are listed in local hosts file.
+The control node and all cluster vm's must have DNS resolution or /etc/hosts entries.
+IP addresses may be used.

 ### Prepare Control Node ###